TrellixVulnTeam/swahilipython_SCMU/Doc/library/threading.rst

    .. method:: release()

       Release a lock.
-This can be called from any thread, not only the thread which has acquired the lock.
+This can be called kutoka any thread, not only the thread which has acquired the lock.

       When the lock is locked, reset it to unlocked, and return.
 If any other threads